 Baptiste power yoga emphasizes breath and proper alignment.
 It will burn calories, strengthen muscles, improve balance and flexibility, and clear your mind.
 This is a fitness-based style of yoga that incorporates a series of poses done in a sequence.
-Power yoga is held every Monday except for the last Monday of the month.

-what if i've never done yoga?
+what if I've never done yoga?

 No problem.
-No experience required.
+No experience is required.
 Follow along with other participants.
 Your instructor will demonstrate and explain the poses.
 There are many ways to modify poses to fit each person.